MarketSquare/robotframework-style-guide/completed_content/variable.md

 Recommended methods of using and naming variables

 Variables are the life blood of Robot Framework's flexibility.

 Understanding variable scope and proper naming are important for managing them in a project.

+This is also an area where you will need to understand the stakeholders involved in the project.

+If your project participants are less technical more syntactic sugar may be necessary than if a project is managed mostly by more technical roles (developers, devops, etc...) then more code-like syntax might be better.

+***In either case choose the style that best fits your project and keep to that decision.***

 ---

 ## Variable Scope And Casing

+Adhering to casing rules provides a convenient way of identifying the scope of a variable.

 - Variable Syntax from the user guide [variable-priorities-and-scopes](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#variable-priorities-and-scopes)